ManJIN-0608/3813ICT_Assignment1/server/README.md

 ## server.js
 **server.js** is the main file that will run the server.

+## socket.js
+Sockets are received on `http://localhost:3000`, with the following events implemented:
+ * user connect
+ * user disconnect
+ * user broadcasts message

+## test.js
+* Tests should be implemented for the Node.js server using Mocha or Chai.
+* User can use **npm run-script integrationTest** to see the test.

-## data.json
+## MongoDB
-This is my data structure:
+This is my data structure in the MongoDB:
 {
     **"users"**: [
         {